Killklli/MusicReplacementMod/README.md

 - `loop` represents if the audio file should loop.
 Set it to `noloop` if you don't want the music to loop.
 Looping should be used for background music, while fanfares or ocarina songs should not be looping.

+- You can set what times the file loops at by specifying the start and the end in the following format `1A-loop-3000-10000.ogg` (Position-Loop-Start-End) (Time is in miliseconds)

 - `.ogg` is the file extension of your audio file and can be different.
 You shouldn't touch it at all when renaming your file.

 ### .OGG is recommended! .MP3 files are not supported!